divio/djangocms-publisher/README.rst

       # If there are any Choices currently pointing to the new version (self), we should delete
       # them from the source object (old_obj), so we don't end up with duplicates.
-      #
-      # See Handling relations in the Background section for more details why.

       self.choice_set.all().delete()